ropensci/roweb3/content/blog/2025-09-30-coc-templates/index.md

 We know every community has different values, resources, and contexts, so consider these templates a toolbox rather than a one-size-fits-all solution.
 You might use them as-is, or treat them as a starting point to design your own processes.

 You can access all the templates together in the [GitHub repository with community management tools](https://github.com/ropensci-org/ro-cmtoolkit/tree/main/code-of-conduct-templates).
 You can fork them, adapt them, and make them work for your own community context.
 We’d love to hear how you adapt or improve them for your own communities.

+## Acknowledgements

+We want to thank all past and present members of the rOpenSci Code of Conduct Committee.
+Their work has made it possible for us to share these templates openly today.